Fred-org/FRED-docs/source/Control/Source Definition.rst

 Some of the parameters are mandatory, which is explicitly marked and the default parameters for the optional are given.

     PBID : pencil beam ID (mandatory)
-        Number (or name) identifying the pencil beam.
+        Number identifying the pencil beam.

     FID : referenced field ID (mandatory)
-        Number (or name) identifying the referenced field.
+        Number identifying the referenced field.

     .. important::
         Please pay attention to the syntax of pb: directive